Man in a Suit (2017)

 This project is an extension of our vision for the large scale site specific performance involving organisations from around the Midlands.

-During July and August 2021 we will be performing and delivering dance workshops to the community at designated points along the Dudley No 1 canal.
+During July and August 2021 ME Dance Company delivered a series of performances to the community at designated points along the Dudley No 1 canal.
+This project was supported by Arts Council England and commissioned by Canal and River Trust.

-Performances will take place at Spaghetti Junction, The Roundhouse, Smethwick Locks and The Bumblehole.
+Performances took place at Spaghetti Junction, Icknield Port Loop, Smethwick Locks and The Bumble Hole.

-At each site there will be an exciting performance delivered by the professional company alongside different youth dance companies, schools and colleges.
-Canal and River Trust have commissioned the project to help people reconnect to their outdoor spaces, particularly in densely built-up areas where they have found that the canals are not always used in a positive way.
-The workshops and performances will promote arts for health and wellbeing.
+At each site there there was an exciting performance delivered by the professional company alongside different youth dance companies, schools and colleges.
+Canal and River Trust commissioned the project to help people reconnect to their outdoor spaces, particularly in densely built-up areas where they have found that the canals are not always used in a positive way.
+The performances promoted arts for health and wellbeing.

 This was inspired by the Thai children who were trapped in a cave on a school trip.